phil-hignight/example/sample_prompt.md

 **First, the outside code.** Open the topic 0 item for source that is not in this project and read it against the whole review.
 Every row marked "source needed: yes" must show a clone path and "obtained: yes", and you must have actually read that code where an item depended on it.
 Then look for what never reached the table: any item you answered with a belief about a library, a service, or another application rather than a line you read, and any `unable` whose reason is that code was elsewhere.
 If anything is outstanding, list those repositories to the developer now, ask for the GitLab URL and the matching tag, branch, or commit for each, clone them into `review-deps/`, and answer or re-answer the items that depended on them.
 The linter warns for each needed source that was not obtained; do not finish with one of those warnings standing unless the developer has said the source cannot be had, in which case every item that rests on it is `unable` with the `Asked:` line, never `pass`.

 **Then re-read every block once.** For fact items confirm the value is present, the evidence cites file and line, and every negative answer has a complete `Searched:` record.
 For checks confirm each `pass` cites the comparison line, each `finding` cites a location and describes the exposure, and every `Why no more findings:` lists paths rather than asserting absence.
-Then write anything you could not complete, and any runtime-only caveats, in the Self-check block near the end (it is copied into the result file), and run the linter with `--json ai-result.json` followed by the check of that file.
+Then write anything you could not complete, and any runtime-only caveats, in the Self-check block near the end (it is copied into the result file).
+Then do steps 5 to 7 of Step 0: the result file, then the report and its PDF, which is required.

 ---